LinX64/CoinCap/README.md

 It was pretty hard to deserialize the data, so I had to write a custom deserializer for it.
 The deserializer is basically converting all those three objects into a list of [LocalRate] objects.
 Here you can find the deserializer: [CurrencyDeserializer](https://github.com/LinX64/CoinCap/blob/master/core/data/src/main/java/com/client/data/util/CurrencyDeserializer.kt)

-I am sure this is one of the major problems that all Android developers may face while using GSON and Retrofit, so I hope this will help you.
+I am sure this is one of the major problems that all Android developers might face while using `GSON` and `Retrofit`, so I hope this will help you.

 ### API